martinfrances107/gcode-nom/gcode2obj/README.md

 Both .gcode files and binary .bgcode files are accepted.

+## Performance

+Currently 9.9MByte bgcode file can be processed into a 16MBytes obj file in 1.5secs.

+[ See the git repository associated with this project... assets/gear-holder-print-in-place_04n_022mm_pla_mk4_6h49m.bgcode ]

 ## How to use

 Pass the gcode file in as 'StdIn' and the program will send the obj file to 'StdOut' :-